jacobvons/FederatedLearning/README.md

 This is my Honours year research project on federated learning with my supervisor Prof Amanda Barnard and in collaboration with Choiceflows.

 # Goal
-The goal of this project is to provide a Python package in federated learning (FL) that's compatiple with existing machine learning (ML) packages in Python (currently, I'm using PyTorch).
+The goal of this project is to provide a Python package in federated learning (FL) that's compatiple with existing machine learning (ML) packages in Python (currently I'm using PyTorch).

 # Use
 Currently the package is under development.
 However, demonstration of the package in a local environment can be run as follows: